jason-weirather/pythologist/README.md

 * A mutable CellDataFrame class that can be used for slicing, and combining projects.
 * The ability to add binary features to cells based on cell-cell contacts or cell proximity.
 * Customizable images based on the cell segmentation or heatmaps spaninng the cartesian coordinates.
-* Specify cell populations of interest to subset on or extract counts for through a SubsetLogic syntax to specify specific phenotypes and binary features.
+* Specify cell populations through a SubsetLogic syntax for quick selection of mutually exclusive phenotypes or binary features
+* A set of Quality Check functions to identify potential issues in imported data.

 # Installation